gabrieloliverio/gabrieloliverio.github.io/_posts/2016-05-07-case-study-php-framework-implantation.md

 Laravel has its own naming convention for tables (snake case - the table being the model name in the plural form) and fields, such the table's ID and timestamp fields, but allows the overwritten of this behavior.
-The library laravel-oci8 also has its own sequences naming convention and its documentation said that it allowed its naming customization.
+The library `laravel-oci8` also has its own sequences naming convention and its documentation said that it allowed its naming customization.

 We picked a set of use cases to develop, in which we would start implementing from the simplest to the most complex, in order to gain experience with the framework.
-In the first, we should retrieve tuples based on the combination search parameters, as well as insert, update and delete records from table.
+In the first, we should retrieve tuples based on the combination of search parameters, as well as insert, update and delete records from table.

-The retrieving for easy, Eloquent is fantastic... but the insertion was challenging.
+The retrieving for easy, Eloquent is fantastic... but the insertion was, well... challenging.
 Following the Laravel documentation, everything appeared to be right, but the ID was not being incremented and binded to the insert!
-According to the laravel-oci8 everything was right too, until I finally open an [issue](https://github.com/yajra/laravel-oci8/issues/155) at the Github's project.
+According to the `laravel-oci8` everything was right too, until I finally opened an [issue](https://github.com/yajra/laravel-oci8/issues/155) at the project's Github.
-Immediately the project's maintainer answered that the insert through sequences that used a customized name, other than the default naming convention, was not totally implemented yet and pointed me a 'workaround' to this problem (executing the sequence manually, attributing the value to the ID field and then saving
+Immediately the its maintainer answered that the insert through sequences that used a customized name, other than the default naming convention, was not totally implemented yet and pointed me a 'workaround' to this problem (executing the sequence manually, attributing the value to the ID field and then saving